brampat/security/defense/passwords/README.md

 Encryption can use a single (symmetric) key where the same key is used to both encrypt and decrypt a message.
 It can also use asymmetrical keys (2 or more) to encrypt data, where the key to encrypt is different from the key to decrypt.

-The CAESAR-cipher is a very simple (and unsafe) encryption method used by [Caesar](https://en.wikipedia.org/wiki/Caesar_cipher) to send secret military messages.
+The CAESAR-cipher is a very simple (and very unsafe) encryption method used by [Caesar](https://en.wikipedia.org/wiki/Caesar_cipher) to send secret military messages.
 Since his opponents were mostly illiterate, this encryption method was probably sufficient for that situation.
 ROT13 is identical to CAESAR13.
 Since this encryption method includes the key within its name, it would strictly be an encoding rather than an encryption.
 The special property of ROT13 / CAESAR13 is that the first half (13 characters) of the alphabet is mapped to the second half and vice versa:

 ![](ROT13.png)